The Galois action on symplectic $K$-theory: Construction of the Galois action on symplectic -theory

 in which $\sigma$ is any automorphism of $\C$, and the composition~\eqref{eq:77} is a natural transformation of such functors. \item $\Sing^\mathrm{an}(X)$ is functorial with respect to diagrams of the form~\eqref{eq:78} where $\sigma \in \Aut(\C)$ is a \emph{continuous} field automorphism (that is, $\sigma$ is either the identity or complex conjugation), and all arrows in~\eqref{eq:77} are natural transformation of such functors. \item The map $\Sing^\mathrm{an}(X) \to \Et_p(X)$ induces an isomorphism in mod $p$ homology, at least when $H^1(\Sing^\mathrm{an}(X);\F_p) = 0$. \item If $X_{g,\C} \to \Spec(\C)$ is the simplicial variety arising from an atlas $U \to \mathcal{A}_{g,\C}$, then $\Sing^\mathrm{an}(X_g) \simeq B\Sp_{2g}(\Z)$.
 Moreover, under this equivalence the maps $\mathcal{A}_g \times \mathcal{A}_{g'} \to \mathcal{A}_{g + g'}$ defined by taking product of principally polarized abelian varieties correspond to the symmetric monoidal structure on $\SP(\Z)$ given by orthogonal direct sum. \end{enumerate}

 It is essentially well known that realization functors with these properties exist.
 In particular, the isomorphism between mod $p$ cohomology of $\Sing^\mathrm{an}(X)$ and $\Et_p(X)$ is a combination of Artin's comparison theorem relating \'etale cohomology with finite constant coefficients to Cech cohomology with finite constant coefficients, and the isomorphism between Cech cohomology and singular cohomology.
 We shall use two aspects which are perhaps slightly less standard, so we outline the constructions in subsection~\ref{sec:homot-types-compl} below.
 Firstly, the \'etale homotopy type usually outputs a pro-object, but it is convenient for us to have a genuine simplicial set.
-Secondly, as stated in~(\ref{item:9}), we shall make a point of $X(\C) = \Sing^\mathrm{an}_0(X)$ being more functorial than the entire $\Sing^\mathrm{an}(X)$.
+Secondly, as stated in~(\ref{item:9}), we shall make usage of the fact that $X(\C) = \Sing^\mathrm{an}_0(X)$ is more functorial than the entire $\Sing^\mathrm{an}(X)$.
 This last property is used only for the verification of commutativity of~\eqref{eq:12}.

 The reader willing to accept on faith (or knowledge) that realization functors with these properties exist may skip ahead to \ref{sec:gamma-objects-simpl} to see how to complete the proof of Proposition~\ref{prop:5.2}.